Artisti Donne in Italia - Women Artists II

 Diana Scultori Ghisi

-In 1575 Diana married a Franseco de Volterra an aspiring architect.
+In 1575 Diana married Franseco de Volterra, an aspiring architect.
 Together they moved to Rome to build his career.
 In 1576 Diana approached the papal court to request the right to sell her work under her own name.
 She arrived with several examples of her prints and was given permission to sell her work under both the names Diana Mantuana and Diana Mantovana.
 Diana used her abilities as an engraver not to sell her own artwork, which would have provided little in the way of financial stability for her family, but to procure work for her husband in the form of architectural commissions.
 Diana even went as far as to change her name to be better associated with the Mantuan court.
 Never did Diana sign her work with the name Scultori or Ghisi, since neither of these names would have furthered her career.

 It is often assumed that Diana was herself and accomplished artist.
 Though, she did show some considerable talent in drawing, most of the prints produced by Diana were derived from the works of others.
 By the late 1500's engraving and publishing had become regulated trades with little outlet for artistic freedom.
 All texts and images were recorded to protect the ownership of the original printer and determined whether or not they were permissible for view by the public.